Let's Listen and Talk leaflet - for parents of children with hearing impairment.

 Local offer - information on local services and support available for families including children and young people aged 0 - 25 years with special educational needs or disabilities

-Kingston & Richmond SEND Family Voices - a volunteer parent-led charity, formed in June 2014, in response to the opportunities offered by the SEND reforms; these are the changes in law which aim to create equal partnerships between families of children and young people with Special Educational Needs & Disabilities (SEND) and the professional services.
+Kingston & Richmond SEND Family Voices - a volunteer parent-led charity, formed in response to the opportunities offered by the SEND reforms; these are the changes in law which aim to create equal partnerships between families of children and young people with Special Educational Needs & Disabilities (SEND) and the professional services.

 Independent parent partnership - The Independent Support Partnership (ISP) can support you through the process of applying for a new Education, Health and Care (EHC) Plan or the conversion from an existing statement to an EHC Plan if you live in the Richmond, Kingston and Hounslow boroughs.